 Played by Oliver Platt

 Platt is a multiple Emmy, SAG and Golden Globe Award-nominated actor who has enjoyed success in film, television and stage.
 He was last seen on the big screen in Angela Robinson's "Professor Marston and the Wonder Women," which was nominated for a Saturn Award.
-Other projects include Ido Fluk's "The Ticket," with Malin Akerman and Dan Stevens; Warren Beatty's "Rules Don't Apply"; Farren Blackburn's "Shut In," opposite Naomi Watts; "Chef," opposite Jon Favreau and Dustin Hoffman; Michael Cuesta's "Kill the Messenger," opposite Jeremy Renner; and Noah Hawley's Golden Globe-winning television adaptation of "Fargo" for FX.
+Other projects include Ido Fluk's "The Ticket," with Malin Ackerman and Dan Stevens; Warren Beatty's "Rules Don't Apply;" Farren Blackburn's "Shut In," opposite Naomi Watts; "Chef," opposite Jon Favreau and Dustin Hoffman; Michael Cuesta's "Kill the Messenger," opposite Jeremy Renner; and Noah Hawley's Golden Globe-winning television adaptation of "Fargo" for FX.

 Platt has also appeared on film in the blockbuster "X-Men: First Class," alongside James McAvoy; Ed Zwick's "Love and Other Drugs," with Jake Gyllenhaal; Ron Howard's "Frost/Nixon," opposite Frank Langella; the Harold Ramis comedy "Year One," opposite Jack Black; and Nicole Holofcener's "Please Give," which won critical acclaim at the Sundance and Tribeca film festivals as well as an Independent Spirit Award.
 Additional film credits include "2012," "The Oranges," "Casanova," "The Ice Harvest," "Bulworth," "Married to the Mob," "Working Girl," "Flatliners," "Postcards from the Edge," "Indecent Proposal," "The Three Musketeers," "A Time to Kill," "Doctor Dolittle," "Simon Birch," "Lake Placid" and "Pieces of April."